rafamoral/DImodels/README.md

   matrices using species proportions which can be passed onto the `contrasts_DI()` function to test for contrasts using a DI model object.
+- A `compare_communities()` function is added which allows for pairwise comparisons between various specific communities and assigns compact letter displays (CLD) to each community.
 - All the parameters used for fitting a `DImodel` are stacked onto the model object as attributes and can be accessed using the `attributes()` and `attr()` functions.